russpv/lognsh/README.md

 - **Good enough is enough.** The shell rejects Bash's more obscure or magical behaviors (e.g. quote-newline continuation)
 - **Readable C.** Avoided cleverness.
 Emphasized separation of concerns and traceable behavior.

+## 📄 License

+MIT License – see LICENSE for details.

 ---

-## 🧭 Why I Use This as My Login Shell

     I didn’t write this to replace Bash.
 I wrote it to understand what a shell really is and to have something I could trust and debug fully. `lognsh` doesn't support scripting or job control.
 It doesn’t try to guess what you meant.
 But it’s solid, minimal, and... mine!